openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 The status field may remain populated, components may or may not continue to tag newly created resources w/ the additional tags depending on whether or not a given component still has logic to respect the status tags, after the downgrade.

-`experimentalPropagateUserTags` field should be generated in installer configuration to support downgrade.
+`experimentalPropagateUserTags` field should be generated in installer configuration to support lower version installers.

 ### Version Skew Strategy

-TBD

 ## Implementation History

 ## Drawbacks

-If a customer decides they do not want these tags applied to new resources, there is no clean way to address that need:
+If a user decides that they do not want these tags applied to new resources, there is no clean way to address that need:

-1. they would have to get help from support to edit the status field
+1. User would have to get help from support to edit the status field for older version which uses `experimentalPropagateUserTags`.
-2. they would have to manually remove the undesired tags from any existing resources
+2. User would have to manually remove the undesired user-defined tags from some existing resources even though user-defined tags can be marked for deletion.

-In spec field where a customer can specify and edit these tags, which will be reflected into status when changed, and we will expect consuming components to reconcile changes to the set of tags by applying net new tags to existing resources (but they will still not remove tags that are dropped from the list of tags).

 ## Alternatives